h2suzuki/ansible-lxr-nupic.core/README.md

 This playbook is tested with:

-- Ansible 1.7 or newer
+ - Ansible 1.7-1
-- CentOS 6.5 hosts
+ - CentOS 6.5

+for the controller host and the target hosts.

 ## Instructions